What is food texture?

 Consumer evaluation of textural characteristics and mouthfeel can be time-consuming and the data difficult to analyse, so it is extremely useful to replace this method of evaluation by instrumental methods.

-Stable Micro Systems Blog Posts that you may also find interesting:
+Stable Micro Systems blog posts that you may also find interesting:

 Sensory Analysis vs. Texture Analysis